-'''

 cpdf -table-of-contents -toc-title "Contents" in.pdf -o out.pdf

-'''

 An empty title removes the title.
-The sequence $\n$ may be used to split the title into lines.
+The sequence \n may be used to split the title into lines.
 The default font is 12pt Times Roman (and 24pt for the title).
-The base font and size may be changed with -font and -font-size (see chapter 8 for full details):
+The base font and size may be changed with -font and -font-size (see Section 8.2.5 for full details):